JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `initialise`

-Initialises the colony network by setting the first Colony version resolver to `_resolver` address
+Initialises the colony network by setting the first Colony version resolver to `_resolver` address.

-*Note: Only allowed to be run once, by the Network owner before any Colony versions are added*
+*Note: Only allowed to be run once, by the Network owner before any Colony versions are added.*

 **Parameters**